matthieupauze/paws-patrol-lhl/README.md

 # Email
 ```

 /api/email

+post /
-post / send an email
+	send an email
+	body = {to, subject, body}
+	to is required
+	subject and body are optional

 ```

 # Perimeters